CraigPhillips/fe-dev/README.md

     https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/

 4) Add SSH key to any other sites where it is needed (such as other Git hosts?)
-5) Create AWS credentials and config files in your user directory's .aws file.
+5) Create AWS credentials and config files in your user directory's .aws folder.
-Either manually adding them or by installing and configuring the AWS CLI as described here:
+Either by manually adding them or by installing and configuring the AWS CLI as described here:

   http://docs.aws.amazon.com/cli/latest/userguide/installing.html